Tomev/qcflow/docs/source/llms/llama-index/index.rst

 .. note::

-    Workflow integration is only available in LlamaIndex >= 0.11.0 and MLflow >= 2.17.0.
+    Workflow integration is only available in LlamaIndex >= 0.11.0 and QCFlow >= 2.17.0.

 ``Workflow`` 🆕
 ^^^^^^^^^^^^^^^

 The ``Workflow`` is LlamaIndex's event-driven orchestration framework.
 It is designed as a flexible and interpretable framework for building arbitrary LLM applications such as an agent, a RAG flow, a data extraction pipeline, etc.
-MLflow supports tracking, evaluating, and tracing the ``Workflow`` objects, which makes them more observable and maintainable.
+QCFlow supports tracking, evaluating, and tracing the ``Workflow`` objects, which makes them more observable and maintainable.

 ``Index``
 ^^^^^^^^^

 The ``Index`` object is a collection of documents that are indexed for fast information retrieval, providing capabilities for applications such as Retrieval-Augmented Generation (RAG) and Agents.
-The ``Index`` object can be logged directly to an MLflow run and loaded back for use as an inference engine.
+The ``Index`` object can be logged directly to an QCFlow run and loaded back for use as an inference engine.

 ``Engine``